Over 1,000 Five Star Reviews

 Do natural diamonds come in different colors?

-Yes.
-While most people think of colorless stones, natural diamonds can also occur in yellow, pink, blue, green, and even rare red.
-These are known as fancy color diamonds, and their color is caused by trace elements or natural radiation during formation.
+Yes!
+While most people think of colorless stones when they think of diamonds, natural versions can also be yellow, pink, blue, green and even rare red.
+These are known as “fancy color” diamonds.
+Their color is caused by trace elements or natural radiation during formation.

 Are natural diamonds a good choice for everyday wear?

-Definitely.
-Diamonds rank a 10 on the Mohs hardness scale, making them the hardest naturally occurring material on Earth.
+Definitely!
+Diamonds are the hardest naturally occurring material on Earth.
+They rank a 10 on the Mohs scale.
 That durability makes them ideal for engagement rings and jewelry worn daily.

 What’s the difference between natural and lab-grown diamonds?